 There is no law about clearing snow and ice on the pavement outside your property or public spaces.
 It is very unlikely an individual would face any legal liability as long as the pavement or pathway isn't more dangerous than before.
 Make sure you wear suitable footwear in the ice and snow, and wrap up well to keep yourself warm.
-Find out more information about the snow code here.
+Find more information about clearing snow here.